-As an example, people of Kapha nature have skin which is naturally oily, soft, and supple.
+As an example, people of kapha nature have skin which is naturally oily, soft, and supple.
 They also tend toward being heavy, feeling cool and moving slowly.
 If these individuals use cooling oils like coconut, the cool and heavy quality of the oil will sedate them even more and may cause oozing skin conditions.
-On the other hand warm, lighter oils like safflower can be added to another warm oil like almond to make a much more balancing massage oil for Kapha individuals.
-In addition other warm, stimulating essential oils could be added.
-While other people of Kapha nature can do well with warm, stimulating oils, they also thrive with dry massage using powders.
+On the other hand, warmer or lighter oils like safflower can be added to another warm oil like almond to make a much more balancing massage oil for kapha individuals.
+In addition, other warm, stimulating essential oils could be added.
+While other people of kapha nature can do well with warm, stimulating oils, they also thrive with dry massage using powders.

 In addition to the science of choosing or making oils for massage, Ayurveda recommends different forms of massage for different people.
 These principles can help a person understand why some people are drawn to polarity when others are drawn to deep tissue therapy and Rolfing.
-If a person is receiving the wrong form of massage for them, it can lead to greater imbalance physically and emotionally.
-Following our example above, people of Kapha nature who tend to be stocky, muscular, carry a little more weight and tend toward lethargy benefit from deep tissue massage which is more stimulating while gentle massage strokes like effleurage or polarity can add to their already sedate nature.
+If a person is receiving the wrong form of massage for them, it can lead to greater imbalance both physically and emotionally.
+Following our example above, people of kapha nature, who tend to be stocky, muscular, carry a little more weight, and tend toward lethargy benefit from deep tissue massage which is more stimulating, while gentle massage strokes like effleurage or polarity can add to their already sedate nature.

 Massage is also used in the Ayurvedic therapy known as Panchakarma.
-This is a therapy, which aids in detoxification.
+This is a therapy which aids in detoxification.
 While massage with appropriate oils is only one part of this therapy, the knowledge of its role helps a person understand the effects of massage on their individual body type.
-During this form of massage called abyhanga, two practitioners participate in a rhythmic massage, which in conjunction with the oils used, liquefies toxins in the body so they can be easily expelled through other processes.
+During this form of massage, called abyhanga, two practitioners participate in a rhythmic massage which, aided by the oils used, liquefies toxins in the body so they can be easily expelled through other processes.